-In the event of the need for revocation of a Confidentiality/Encryption certificate, the Telstra CA will include the Certificate serial number on an appropriate CRL.
+In the event of the need for revocation of a Confidentiality/Encryption certificate, the Telstra purple managed issuing CA CBNSTL5GFCA01 will include the Certificate serial number on an appropriate CRL.
 The Telstra CA has in place an appropriate key compromise plan that addresses the procedures that will be followed in the event of a compromise of the private signing key.